vmactions/solaris-vm/README.md

-The code is shared from the host to the VM via `rsync`, you can choose to use to `sshfs` share code instead.
+The code is shared from the host to the VM via `rsync` by default, you can choose to use to `sshfs` share code instead.

 ```